Magic (1978 film): Critical

+I think Magic is a better film than it is given credit for.
+The majority of the critics quite wrongly and without bothering even to look at it compared it to Dead of Night...
+But Dead of Night is a totally different story...
+Michael's performance and Tony's performance they are vastly dissimilar, not because Michael was not good but because it was all on one level whereas what Tony had to do was extraordinary.
+And being an actor I thought that the opportunity the part presented for an actor was wonderful.
+Ann-Margret was also cast against type to a certain extent.

 Awards and nominations

 Goldman received a 1979 Edgar Award, from the Mystery Writers of America, for Best Motion Picture Screenplay.
 Hopkins received both Golden Globe and BAFTA nominations for his role as the tragically disturbed Corky.
 Meredith received the Saturn Award for Best Supporting Actor.

 Remake

 In September 2025, Sam Raimi and Roy Lee were announced to be producing a remake of the film for Lionsgate.
 The script will be written by Mark Swift and Damian Shannon.
+In May 2026, Raimi was confirmed to direct it.